|

 training help them grow up

 with dignity and pride?
+It has done the oppostie.
 Deep down they

 knew, they would never get a

-job, and would continue to be trained' by
+job, and would continue to be 'trained' by

-whites.
-They could never be
+outsiders.
+They would never be

 good enough.